Program Summary

 Working Conditions & Environment

-Students will be working in rural and underserved areas.
+Students will be working in clinical sites.
 Each site varies in its level of structure and skill set desired.
-Successful applicants will be matched to sites in part based on their personal motivation level and skill set in addition to their personal preference.
+Successful applicants will match to sites in part based on their personal motivation level and skill set in addition to their personal preference.
 Though it is the ultimate goal of the Courier Program Public Health Internship, its sites, and its staff members to ensure that each student receives a meaningful shadowing experience, there will be times of lull and delay in the daily schedule.
-This is simply the environment of rural healthcare; some days may be extremely busy, others may not.
+This is simply the environment of healthcare; some days may be extremely busy, others may not.
 It is important for the Courier to be flexible and adaptable to schedules and daily demands.
 Additionally, students should be self-motivated, seeking out opportunities to assist in areas without being told.

 It is likely that students will be working and living with populations unlike their community of origin in respect to economics, race, religion, and health status.
 They are expected to do so with respect and tolerance, both in the workplace, as well as the living quarters.
 Negativity and banter will not be tolerated.